fubinf/sedrila/README.md

 Costum made commands:

 * `!toc` will create a table of contents up to a depth of 2.
 It reads the `title` meta data

+   You can provide an additional argument to define the target attribute for the generated links

 * `!subtoc` will do that, but only display the part of the table of contents related to this pat

    This will not include items of a depth that are not included in the main table of content.